pn-code/Basic-Landing-Page/README.md

 Created with the guidance of The Odin Project
 @ https://www.theodinproject.com/lessons/foundations-landing-page

-This is a basic html landing page stylized by basic CSS flexbox features.
+This Landing Page was created with HTML and stylized by CSS.